saiprasadcloudtech/LB_VPC/README.md

 # Project Description
 In this project, I will try to create a video streaming website.
-ALl the resources will be inside a VPC and the only way to access them is through Load balancer.
+All the resources will be inside a private subnet of VPC and the only way to access them is through Load balancer.
 I will try to incorporate path based routing with 2 web pages( home page and a video streaming page ).
 This will be an added security feature to the resources within VPC.
-I will also try to include Route 53 and access the webpages through a free domain.
+I will also include Route 53 and access the webpages through a free domain.

 Step 1 : Create a VPC with 2 private subnets in different AZ's for resilence purpose